sri96/bello/README.md

-bello
+Bello
 =====

 Bello is a simple code formatting utility writting in Ruby.

+**Authors: Adhithya Rajasekaran, Sri Madhavi Rajasekaran**

+Released under MIT License.

+Currently, the following languages are supported

+- Matlab
+- Ruby(on the way!)

+Documentation is on the way too!